rimusz/gke-haproxy-lb/README.md

 #### It is based on [GC Internal LB](https://cloud.google.com/solutions/internal-load-balancing-haproxy)

-Internal LoadBalancer allows to bootstrap HAProxy based VM, which watches for GKE Nodes each 2 minutes and updates HAProxy config file if node/s IP got changed.
+Internal LoadBalancer script allows to bootstrap HAProxy based VM, which watches GKE Nodes each two minutes and updates HAProxy config file if node/s IP got changed.

 How to use it:
 ---